calniotrey/stellaris-list-extender/README.md

 ### Sort

 #### Sort of a list of variables
 With SLEX, sorting a list of variables is pretty easy.
 Just use the `SLEX_sort_bubble` scripted_effect.
-Please remember to only use 2 level of stacks when using it (reasons and explanations above).
+Please remember to only use 2 levels of the stack when using it (reasons and explanations above).
 By default, the sort order is ascending.
 Use `ASCENDING = no` for descending order.

 Examples :
 `SLEX_sort_bubble = { LIST = listname }`